-About CEPAMS Centre of Excellence in Plant and Microbial Health
+Centre of Excellence for Plant and Microbial Science

-The CAS-JIC Centre of Excellence for Plant and Microbial Science (CEPAMS) brings together three world-leading laboratories in the UK and China to tackle the global challenges of food security and sustainable health care.
-The Centre will nurture excellent science and will focus on the improvement of food crops and the production of high-value, beneficial products from plants and microbes.
+The CAS-JIC Centre of Excellence for Plant and Microbial Science (CEPAMS) brings together three world-leading laboratories in the UK and China to support the global aspirations of food security and sustainable health care.
+The Centre nurtures excellent science and focuses on the improvement of food crops and the production of high value, beneficial products from plants and microbes.

 “By bringing together the brightest talents in the field, we hope to maximize their scientific impact and produce top quality research”